SPanday/VentureCapitalDecider/README.md

 # VentureCapitalDecider
 ## A Venture Capital Investment decision tool using Bayesian network

-Note : Refer to VCDecider for domain introduction, tool details as well as a case study using the tool
+Note : Refer to Report for domain and tool information;
+       VCDecider for a case study using the tool